 International Student Admission

-International applicants must complete an application for admission and provide all materials required at least four months prior to the semester they wish to be considered for admission.
+International applicants must complete an online application for admission and provide all materials required at least four months prior to the semester they wish to be considered for admission.
 In addition to the regular admission requirements, the following must also be submitted:

 - For F-1 or J-1 Visa certification: evidence of financial support and sponsorship during the period of study at YSU, including documents of verification.